-For a Nepali, who is in fifties, Ratna Pustak Bhandar, would probably come to mind for book publication, distribution and retail sale.
+For a Nepali, who is in the fifties, Ratna Pustak Bhandar, would probably come to mind for book publication, distribution, and retail sale.

 Ratna Prasad Shrestha published the first book Bhagawat Strota, followed by Varnamala (alphabet book in Nepali and Pancha Strota and made a historical foray by laying a foundation stone of Ratna Pustak Bhandar.